What is Heroin?

 Archaic forms of heroin detox treatment involve admission to a drug rehab facility.
 Unfortunately, these rehab centers have drug counselors who lack the medical education required to identify and treat withdrawal symptoms.
 Other options are buprenorphine based drugs, that although much safer than street drugs, it is also addictive.
 Methadone maintenance has also been at the forefront of treatment, but also extremely addictive and one of the most difficult opioid withdrawals there is.

 In our opinion, the first stage of coming off the drug is a successful heroin detox.
 Without it, one can never achieve full recovery.
-Heroin detox can trigger extremely uncomfortable and dangerous withdrawal symptoms, and if not properly managed, people can face immediate relapse.
+Heroin detox can trigger extremely uncomfortable and dangerous withdrawal symptoms.
+In view of that, people can face immediate relapse if not properly managed.

 What is Rapid Heroin Detox?